ibm-cloud-docs/powervs-vpc/overview.md

 The {{site.data.keyword.powerSys_notm}} with VPC landing zone as variation 'Create a new architecture' deploys VPC services and a {{site.data.keyword.powerSys_notm}} workspace and interconnects them.

 A proxy service for public internet access from the PowerVS workspace is configured.
-You can optionally configure some management components on VPC (such as an NFS server, NTP forwarder, and DNS forwarder).
+You can optionally configure some management components on VPC (such as an NFS as a Service, Client to site VPN, NTP forwarder, and DNS forwarder).

-For more information on how to deploy, see [Deploying the {{site.data.keyword.powerSys_notm}} with VPC landing zone - 'PowerVS workspace' Variation](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-deploy-powervs-workspace).

 ## Extend {{site.data.keyword.powerSys_notm}} with VPC landing zone - PowerVS Workspace variation
 {: #overview-powervs-workspace-extension-variant}